doingandlearning/egghead-intro-to-rust-notes/lessons/10-handle-error-with-unwrap-in-rust.md

 ## Personal take

 Moving to compiler code is a really interesting transition.
 Working through each of the issues at compile time can allow more confidence that at run time our code is more resilient and secure.
 I wonder where testing fits in?

+In this case, handling errors with unwrap() seems to mean panic if you get an error, otherwise keep going.